mettamatt/gSheet-AI-Export/README.md

 - **Cell-Level Data Mapping:** Exports each cell's data and formula along with its exact cell address (e.g., "A1"), allowing AI models to understand the precise location of each piece of content.
 - **AI-Optimized Export:** Converts all spreadsheet data and formulas into a structured JSON format for optimal AI interaction.
 - **Detailed Metadata:** Includes spreadsheet metadata such as sheet names, row/column counts, total formulas, and more.
-- **Direct Download:** Creates downloadable JSON files without requiring Google Drive permissions.
+- **Direct Download:** Creates downloadable JSON files and displays download links automatically.

 ## Installation Options